mshakhomirov/datawarehouseAdvanced/Project 3/Milestones/M2/Shakhomirov_S2_LP3_M2_SE.md

 If you are unable to complete the project, you can download the full solution here.
 We hope that before you do this you try your best to complete the project on your own.

-If you are unable to complete the project, you can download the full solution here.
-We hope that before you do this you try your best to complete the project on your own.

 - source/exchange_rates.sql
 ~~~sql